-Since 1998, the Company managed the Susan Lake gravel pit on behalf of the Government of Alberta pursuant to the Susan Lake Contract.
-The Company's services included exploration, identification of sand and gravel, clearing, topsoil stripping, site preparation, road maintenance, allocation of pit areas to specific users, scaling of material and general administration of the pit.
-For these services, the Company received a management fee for each tonne of aggregate material removed from the pit for the duration of the Susan Lake Contract.
-The Susan Lake Gravel Pit was a revenue producing property for the Company during the year ended December 31, 2018
+Since 1998, the Corporation managed the Susan Lake gravel pit on behalf of the Government of Alberta pursuant to the Susan Lake Contract.
+As of the end of Q1 2019, the Susan Lake gravel pit was closed to the public.
+As such, there were no further sales beyond this point.
+On October 2, 2019, the Corporation announced it received approval of its Susan Lake closure plan by the AEP.
+The Corporation's services included exploration, identification of sand and gravel, clearing, topsoil stripping, site preparation, road maintenance, allocation of pit areas to specific users, scaling of material and general administration of the pit.
+The Susan Lake gravel pit remained operational under overholding tenancy status, since the Susan Lake Contract expiration on November 30, 2017.
+For these services, the Corporation received a management fee for each tonne of aggregate material removed from the pit for the duration of the Susan Lake Contract.
+The Susan Lake Gravel Pit was a revenue producing property for the Corporation during the year ended December 31, 2019.